denjas/nempy/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
+This is an example of how you can set up your project locally.
-To get a local copy up and running follow these simple example steps.
+For up and running the wrapper locally please follow the next simple example steps.

 ### Prerequisites

-For convenient work with the project, you will need [pipenv tool](https://pypi.org/project/pipenv/).
+To work with the project, you will need [pipenv tool](https://pypi.org/project/pipenv/).
   ```shell
   pip install pipenv
   ```